Annapurna Himalayan Trek – 10 Days

 - For upgrading to 5-star hotel in Kathmandu & Pokhara, you can pay USD450 per person for the entire trip

-- Duffel or Rucksack bag or suitcase (We will provide one complimentary ACE duffel bag for you to keep.)
+- Duffel bag (We will provide one complimentary Ace the Himalaya duffel bag which is yours to keep.)

 Upper Body - Head / Ears / Eyes

-- Fleece jacket or pullover.
+- Fleece jacket or pullover